dgshaver/llap_watcher/readme.txt

 runner_kerberos_config - Script will use these parameters to kinit on a Kerberized cluster so it can authenticate with cluster services

+credentials.username, credentials.password - the user name of the Ambari admin user specified at cluster creation time, and admin user's associated password

 rest_performance_alert_threshold_seconds - The round-trip response time for each REST request is compared with this integer alert threshold.
 If the request took longer than threshold,
 					   and alert like the following is written to the watcher log:
  					   2020-02-05 20:27:20,244 WARNING - [get] : <PERFORMANCE ALERT> REST request round-trip response time: [0:00:06.235511] exceeds the alert threshold of: [0:00:05] seconds!